zfit/zfit/README.rst

     print("mu={}".format(params[mu]['value']))

 And that's it!
-For more details and information of what you can do with zfit, please see the `documentation page <https://zfit.github.io/zfit>`_.
+For more details and information of what you can do with zfit, checkout the documentation_.

 Installing
 ----------